openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 In openFrameworks, images can be stored in a variety of different *container classes*, which allow their data to be used (captured, displayed, manipulated, and stored) in different ways and contexts.
 Some of the more common containers you may encounter are:

-- **unsigned char*** An array of unsigned chars, this is the raw format used for storing buffers of pixel data.
-It's not very smart, but it's often useful for exchanging data with different libraries.
+- **unsigned char*** An array of unsigned chars, this is the raw, old-school, C-style format used for storing buffers of pixel data.
+It's not very "smart"—it has no special functionality or metadata for managing *image* data—but it's often useful for exchanging data with different libraries.
 Many image processing textbooks will assume your data is stored this way.
-- **ofPixels** This is a container for pixel data which lives inside each ofImage, as well as other classes like ofVideoGrabber.
+- **ofPixels** This is a openFrameworks container for pixel data which lives inside each ofImage, as well as other classes like ofVideoGrabber.
 It's a wrapper around a buffer that includes additional information like width and height.
 - **ofImage** The `ofImage` is the most common object for loading, saving and displaying static images in openFrameworks.
 Loading a file into the ofImage allocates an (internal) ofPixels object to store the image data. ofImage objects are not merely containers, but also support methods for displaying their pixel data.
 - **ofxCvImage** This is a container for image data used by the ofxOpenCV addon for openFrameworks, which supports certain functionality from the popular OpenCV library for filtering, thresholding, and other image manipulations.
 - **cv::Mat** This is the data structure used by OpenCV to store image information.
 It's not used in openFrameworks, but if you work a lot with OpenCV, you'll often find yourself placing and extracting data from this format.